Code-Institute-Submissions/MLS-Project-1-Adventure-Tours/README.md

 #### The method used to deploy this website was as follows:

-1.In GitHub, navigated to my repository.
+• In GitHub, navigated to my repository.

-2.Under my repository, clicked "Settings".
+• Under my repository, clicked "Settings".

-3.Under the "GitHub Pages" section, used the Source drop-down menu and selected a publishing source, in this case the Master Branch .
+• Under the "GitHub Pages" section, used the Source drop-down menu and selected a publishing source, in this case the Master Branch .

-4.The website was immediately published and a green tab appeared with a link to the live website.
+• The website was immediately published and a green tab appeared with a link to the live website.

-5.The link obtained is the one displaying at the top of this document.
+• The link obtained is the one displaying at the top of this document.

 ## Credits